Subjective Relativism Is The Doctrine That

 Ethical Implications

 Ethically, subjective relativism implies that moral judgments are based on personal feelings and preferences rather than objective standards.
 This can lead to a wide range of moral perspectives, each considered valid within its individual context.
-However, it also raises concerns about moral conflict and the possibility of justifying harmful behaviors.
+That said, it also raises concerns about moral conflict and the possibility of justifying harmful behaviors.

 Arguments in Favor of Subjective Relativism